ScaffoldOps/scaffoldops-docs/architecture.md

 - failure after generation succeeds but before `deployment-requested` is durably published
 - failure after deployment succeeds but before lifecycle status is persisted back in `generator-api`
 - durable artifact-reference handoff between generation and deployment
+- race handling if a request is deleted while an older generation event is still being processed
+- migration from pod-local `file://` artifact references to an Artifact Store reference usable by future deployment workers

 ## 10. Documentation Guidance